-14. In view of preceding analysis, I am not inclined to grant bail to petitioner/applicant at this stage.
-However, if there is any change in the circumstances, the applicant may move appropriate court at appropriate stage for grant of concession of bail in his favour.
+15. Therefore, in totality of circumstances and for reasons discussed herein above, I am not inclined to grant bail to petitioner/applicant at this stage.
+However, if there is any change in the circumstances, hemaymove appropriate court at appropriate stage for grant of concession of bail in his favour.
+This bail application is, accordingly, dismissed.